Activation connects an app or service to a valid user license.

 For most apps, the process is straightforward and happens automatically when you sign in.
 However, errors can sometimes occur—for example, if you’re unable to connect to the activation server, your license isn’t active, or you’re trying to install an app on more than two computers.

 Here are solutions to some common activation problems for non–Creative Cloud products.

 Having activation issues with a Creative Cloud app or service?
-See Creative Cloud activation and sign-in troubleshooting.
+See Troubleshoot Creative Cloud activation errors.

 An inaccurate computer system clock can cause activation problems.
 Did you reset your computer’s date and time recently?
 Check that your computer's system clock is set to the correct date and time.

 If you purchased a single license for Adobe software, you can install the app on two computers.
 However, you can use it on only one computer at any given time.
 To install the app on a third computer, you must deactivate the app on one of the first two computers.

 Ensure that you are connected to the Internet, launch the app you want to deactivate, and

 choose Help > Deactivate.
 For detailed instructions, see Activate and deactivate Adobe products.

 If you want to run an app on multiple computers simultaneously, purchase another license from the Adobe store.